 This is the most common reason that people do not seek rehab when they are addicted to alcohol or drugs.
 They just don’t see the need but that is really part of the condition they are suffering from.

-You will have to bring in someone they respect and will listen to, if there is someone like this available.
+You will have to bring in someone they respect and will listen to if there is someone like this available.
 If that fails or if there is no one, you will need to bring in an interventionist.
 This is a person with enough experience dealing with addicted people that they know how to bring about an awareness that something needs to change.
 They can expand in an addicted person that faint desire to get clean and sober that they do not dare admit.

-The staff at Narconon drug and alcohol rehabilitation centers around the world have experienced this refusal to accept treatment thousands of times in the forty-five years that Narconon facilities have been helping people get clean and sober.
+The staff at Narconon drug and alcohol rehabilitation centers around the world have experienced this refusal to accept treatment thousands of times in the five decades that Narconon facilities have been helping people get clean and sober.
 They are experienced in handling this refusal and they can help you find an interventionist to come to your home and help you with this impasse with the alcoholic.
 You do not need to watch alcohol destroy someone you love.
 Contact Narconon for help in rehabilitating a person with a drinking problem back to a sober, productive life.